elcicd/el-CICD-docs/tutorial.md

 [https://jenkins-el-cicd-non-prod-master.apps-crc.testing/](https://jenkins-el-cicd-non-prod-master.apps-crc.testing)

-If the browser warns you about a privacy error, you can safely ignore it and click through.
+If the browser warns you that your connection is not private, you can safely ignore it and click  _Advanced_ , and then the link _Proceed to jenkins-el-cicd-non-prod-master.apps-crc.testing (unsafe)_ .
 Login to Jenkins using the CRC admin credentials, clicking initially on the `kube:admin` button.
 You can simply paste the password (the pull secret) from your clipboard thanks to the script above.

 ```
 Username: kubeadmin
 Password: <CRC pull secret>
 ```

+After successfully logging in, CRC will ask you _Authorize Access_.
+This will happen the first time you log into each Jenkins instance.
+You may safely click _Allow selected permissions_.

 From the main page on the left, click `credentials` to take you to the Jenkins credentials screen.
 If you configured everything correctly, it should look like the following.